 Increase his food intake and give him plenty of toilet time

 While puppies are growing, their food needs may increase and decrease rather sporadically.
 Sometimes, the feeding guide on the back of the packet won’t be accurate - every pup is different.
 So if you’re clueless as to why your pup is yelping, see if giving him a little more food will do the trick.
 He might have just been hungry all along!
+However, make sure you follow your food brand guidelines.
+If your dog is eating enough and still seems hungry, he might have some medical issue.

 Always make sure you’re letting your pup out to go to the toilet as often as he needs to.
 If they’re desperate, they’ll cry, cry, and cry some more.
 Be aware that puppies often aren’t able to hold it in for an entire night, and they'll more than likely need a toilet break in the middle of the night.